 We say “thanks” to the person handing us our receipt at the grocery store, or to the kind soul who held the door when we had our arms full.
 It’s an in-the-moment, easy and appropriate thing to say to acknowledge an act.

-Not just the perfunctory “thanks for being a member” at the end of a letter asking for something.
+Not just the perfunctory “thanks for being a member/subscriber/donor” at the end of a letter asking for something.
 A real “thank you.”
 With no strings attached, no request, no gotcha.

-After all, is there a more important “act” to acknowledge than when someone joins your organization?
+After all, is there a more important “act” to acknowledge than when someone chooses to affiliate with you?

-What’s your membership organization’s “thank you” reputation?
+What’s your organization’s “thank you” reputation?
 Are there strings attached?

-What happens if you just thank your members with no strings attached?
+What happens if you just thank your audience members with no strings attached?

 Remember how you felt when you said “thank you.”
 Now think about how you feel when someone thanks you.
 You feel appreciated.
 Seen.
 Recognized.
 You might even feel like returning the favor, or be pre-disposed to thank someone else because gratitude is contagious.